-- Children who live in poverty don't have the same access to opportunities and support systems
+- Poor children don't have the same access to opportunities and support systems

 - Families have a hard time affording health care benefits

-- Families sometimes don't have food
+- Families sometimes don't have food.

 - Families live in substandard housing

-- Families receive lower wages
+- Receive lower wages

-- Youth have fewer job opportunities
+- Have fewer job opportunities

-- Can't afford childcare so youth are dropping out to either stay home with younger sibling/s and/or looking for work to help the family
+- Can't afford child care so youth are dropping out to either stay home with younger sibling/s and/or looking for work to help the family.